OowuzhioO/Distributed_System/mp3/README.md

-## Special Note
+## Contributed project
 We are using MP2 Best Solutions from group 57.
+(Thanks!)
+We are borrowing our old MP1 for debugging (i.e. grep logs)

 ## Language
 We are using Python 2, so no compilation is required.